 The Equinosis Q with Lameness Locator has evolved from the development of algorithms that analyse movement by using a high-speed video camera and a system based on a treadmill.
 Many experts of the sector consider it a “gold standard”, objective measurement instrument for the in-field evaluation of the irregularities of horses’ gaits.
 14 horses aged 8-32 (average age of 16) were included in the study.
 Each one of them was subject to a clinical visit to evaluate their health conditions and fitness.

 Following their clinical visit, the horses were divided in 2 groups: the “fit to compete” (9 horses) and the “non-fit to compete or lame” (5 horses).
 Once the horses were assigned to one of the two categories, the researchers went ahead with the objective analysis of trot using the l’Equinosis® Q with Lameness Locator.
 First they analysed the trot in a straight line, then longeing, and, finally, ridden on 3 different surfaces: sand, PFU1 and PFU2.

 The results of the study

-From this preliminary study, the surfaces in recycled rubber for horse riding can be considered similar to the ones in sand (currently considered the best).
-The horses’ performances are similar, with minor divergences in lame horses.
-Moreover, the rubber granules allow a good comfort of use and are excellent training and relaxation surfaces – at least for gaits and dressage.
-It is considered that the amortising properties and the elasticity of the foundation are to be further investigated, as they may guarantee an improvement in the prevention of tendon, ligament and articulation pathologies.
+From this preliminary study, it is possible to evince that horse riding surfaces made with recycled rubber can be considered similar to sand – currently considered the best surface.
+Horses’ performance is similar, with small differences in lame horses.
+Moreover, rubber granules allow good use comfort and are excellent training and relaxation surfaces at least for flat gaits and dressage.
+The amortising properties and the elasticity of the surface are to be further studied, as it is supposed that they may also guarantee an improvement in the prevention of tendon, ligament, and articular pathologies.